geovlazar/core/README.md

 - [ ] Implement translator for all SCF Excel workbooks and sheets into Opsfolio models and content that can be reused
+  - [ ] Since SCF uses native Excel workbooks, see if [xlite](https://github.com/x2bool/xlite), a SQLite extension to query Excel (.xlsx, .xls, .ods) files as virtual tables, will fit the bill.
+        Since Opsfolio relies on Deno SQLite WASM module, it's possible that we need to embed the Excel virtual tables capabilities into WASM.
 - [ ] Implement
       [Roadmap to Zero Trust Architecture](https://zerotrustroadmap.org/) using
       Opsfolio Data Models